What is economic growth? And why is it so important?

 Global poverty and growth: How have incomes changed around the world?

 Economic growth, as we said before, is an increase in the production of the quantity and quality of the economic goods and services that a society produces.
-The total income in a society corresponds to the total sum of goods and services the society produces – everyone’s spending is someone else’s income.
-This means that the average income corresponds to the level of average production, so that the average income in a society increases when the production of goods and services increases.
+The total income in a society corresponds to the total sum of goods and services the society produces — everyone’s spending is someone else’s income.
+This means that the average income corresponds to the level of average production so the average income in a society increases when the production of goods and services increases.

 Average production = average income